 The Reading Room (Registered Charity No. 300882)

 Revival project update.
-Contracts for the replacement ceiling and lighting plus other electrical work have been awarded to Elm Construction and F W Jarvis and sons, this work will take place in August 2018.
+Work onthe replacement ceiling and lighting plus other electrical work is complete, thanks to Elm Construction and F W Jarvis and sons for completing on time and to an excellent standard,

 The Reading Room was ‘founded by Conveyance on 10 February 1912’.
 It was converted from almshouses to provide facilities for the education of parishioners.
 Later it was extended to provide a kitchen, WCs and downstairs rooms and facilities and became the focus for community activity generally.
 It now acts as the village hall and a centre for community groups, as well as providing and venue for a range of social activities, including hire by parishioners and others.
 The regular Tuesday Morning Market is also held in the Reading Room.There is ramp access, a disabled toilet and a hearing loop, full details are given in this summary Access Statement.